-137 students from the University of Bournemouth were screened for suggestibility using the Waterloo-Stanford Group Scale of Hypnotic Susceptibility, Form C (WSGC) (Bowers, 1993).
+Totally 137 students from the University of Bournemouth were screened for suggestibility using the Waterloo-Stanford Group Scale of Hypnotic Susceptibility, Form C (WSGC) (Bowers, 1993).
 The scale gives possible ratings from 0 to 12.
 However, we did not include the age regression suggestion, which means that the maximum possible score was 11.
-Participants were excluded from the experiment if they did not score in the medium suggestible range (4 - 7) on this scale and if they were pregnant, on medication, had a history of significant medical or psychiatric illness, had a history of substance abuse, or had epilepsy.
-The selected 36 proficient English speakers who took part in the study had an average age of 19.94 years (SD = 1.56).
+Participants were excluded from the experiment if they did not score in the medium suggestible range (4-7) on this scale and if they were pregnant, on medication, had a history of significant medical or psychiatric illness, had a history of substance abuse or had epilepsy.

+The selected 36 proficient English speakers who took part in the study had an average age of 19.94 years (s.d. = 1.56).
 These participants were randomly assigned to one of the groups that would receive either the oxytocin or placebo nasal sprays.
 Neither the participants nor the hypnotist/experimenter were aware of group allocation at the time of testing.
-The two groups were matched for age: Oxytocin (average age: 19.8 years (SD = 1.09)) and Placebo (average age: 20.1 years (SD = 1.95)); Gender: 13 females and 5 males in both groups; and Hypnotisability: Both groups scored an average of 5.2 on the Waterloo-Stanford Group Scale with standard deviations of 0.94 (oxytocin) and 0.88 (placebo: p > .9).
+The two groups were matched for age: oxytocin [average age: 19.8 years (s.d. = 1.09)] and placebo [average age: 20.1 years (s.d. = 1.95)]; gender: 13 females and 5 males in both groups and hypnotizability: both groups scored an average of 5.2 on the Waterloo-Stanford Group Scale with s.d.
+0.94 (oxytocin) and 0.88 (placebo: P > 0.9).
 Participants were paid £12 for their participation.
-Participants were asked to abstain from food and drink other than water for two hours before the experiment, and from alcohol, smoking and caffeine for 24 hours before the experiment.
+Participants were asked to abstain from food and drink other than water for 2 h before the experiment, and from alcohol, smoking and caffeine for 24 h before the experiment.

 Ethical considerations: The Ethics Committee at Bournemouth University approved the study and the research was carried out in line with institutional guidelines and regulations.
 All participants were informed about the risks of oxytocin inhalation prior to taking part and provided written consent.
 All participants were adult-age university students and therefore capable of giving informed consent.